Testing an exact diffraction formula with gravitational wave source lensed by a supermassive black hole in binary systems: Introduction

 \section{Introduction}

-Gravitational lensing (GL) \cite{1992grle.book.....S,2006glsw.conf.....M} and gravitational wave (GW) \cite{1973grav.book.....M,maggiore2008gravitational} are two important prediction of general relativity (GR).
-They both have been detected \cite{GW150914, 1992grle.book.....S,2006glsw.conf.....M} and GR has been verified to right \cite{GWTC1_tgr,O3a_tgr}.
-Similar to GL of electromagnetic (EM) wave, there should exist GL of GW as predicted by GR.
-However, no strongly lensed GW event has yet confirmed up to now \cite{2021ApJ...923...14A}.
-Current observations have searched for some lensed GW event candidates \cite{2021ApJ...923...14A,2020arXiv200712709D} and it is still difficult to confirm them.
-With more and more GW events detected, the GL of GW events could be detected in the near future.
+Gravitational lensing (GL)\cite{1992grle.book.....S,2006glsw.conf.....M} and gravitational waves (GW)\cite{1973grav.book.....M,maggiore2008gravitational} constitute two crucial predictions of General Relativity (GR).
+Both phenomena have been observed \cite{GW150914, 1992grle.book.....S,2006glsw.conf.....M}, thereby validating GR's predictions\cite{GWTC1_tgr,O3a_tgr}.
+Analogous to the GL of electromagnetic (EM) waves, GR also anticipates the occurrence of GL effect of GWs.
+However, up to now, no strongly lensed GW event has been definitively confirmed \cite{2021ApJ...923...14A}.
+Current observational efforts have identified several potential lensed GW event candidates\cite{2021ApJ...923...14A,2020arXiv200712709D}, but their confirmation remains challenging.
+Nevertheless, with the increasing detection of GW events, the discovery of GL events of GW events is imminent.